maxwarnock/Pawnee-Grasslands-Project/README.md

 - Notebooks 02 and 03 require GBIF downloads which can take anywhere from 15 minutes to 3 hours
 - All necessary data is downloaded from API calls
 - All paths are relative to project root
-- Data sources (GBIF, parcel API) are dynamic and may change
+- Data sources (GBIF, parcel API, oil and gas data) are dynamic and may change

 ---